 The Board does not believe that its members should be prohibited from serving on boards and/or committees of other organizations; provided, however, that, such other service (other than service to nonprofit organizations) is approved in advance by the Board and does not interfere with a member's service to the Company, in the sole and absolute discretion of the Board.
-Additionally, no director may serve on more than four boards of publicly traded companies, including the Company, and no director that is a Named Executive Officer (as defined in Item 402 of Regulation S-K) of any publicly traded company may serve on more than two boards of publicly traded companies, including the Company.
 A director should advise the Chairman of the Board and the Nominating Committee, with a copy to the chief legal officer of the Company, in advance of accepting any invitation to serve on the board of directors of another public company.
-In addition, a non-management director should advise the Nominating Committee and the Chairman of the Board, with a copy to the chief legal officer of the Company, in the event of retirement, a change in employer or other substantial change in the nature of the director's employment, service on the board of directors of other public companies or other significant responsibilities.
+In addition, a non-employee director should advise the Nominating Committee and the Chairman of the Board, with a copy to the chief legal officer of the Company, in the acopy to the chief legal officer of the Company, in the acopy to the chief legal officer of the Board, with a copy to the chief legal officer of the Company, in the event of retirement or other substantial change in the nature of the director's employment, service on the board of directors of other public companies or other significant responsibilities.
 The Nominating Committee and the Board will take into account the nature of, and time involved in, a director's service on other boards in evaluating the suitability of individual directors and making their recommendations to Company shareholders.
-Notwithstanding anything to the contrary herein, service on boards and/or committees of other organizations should be consistent with the Company's conflict of interest policies and its Code of Ethics and Business Conduct for Officers, Directors and Employees.
-Each member of the Board shall notify the Audit Committee of any real or potential conflict of interest and, in any event, such member should not participate in any vote or discussion on such issue.
+Notwithstanding anything to the contrary herein, service on boards and/or committees of other organizations should be consistent with the Company's conflict of interest policies and each member of the Board shall notify the Audit Committee of any real or potential conflict of interest.